 This publication provides these IFOAM Norms and related information in an electronic book form.
-Electronic copies are available for free download on IFOAM website, www.ifoam.org.
-The Norms are the basis for IFOAM's Organic Guarantee System, which is described below.
+Electronic copies are available for free download on the IFOAM-Organics International website, www.ifoam.bio.
+The Norms are the basis for the Organic Guarantee System of IFOAM-Organics International, which is described below.
 The COROS fulfills additional purposes, including serving as a template for equivalence assessments carried out by governments, and as a guideline for private and governmental agencies that set their own regional or other specialized standards for direct use in certification.
 Additional information about each of the three norms is presented in their introductory sections.